 26.02.2018 » The best bets for PSG vs Real Madrid

 The only thing more inevitable than Paris Saint-Germain yet again not capitalizing on a promising position in a crucial Champions League tie was that Cristiano Ronaldo would be the one to seize the limelight, as Real Madrid moved one step closer to a third consecutive title and fourth in five years.
-Los Blancos take a 3-1 lead to the Parc des Princes for the second leg of their last-16 tie on Tuesday 6 March and, according to the bookmakers, look set to condemn the Paris side to yet another season of European underachievement.
+Los Blancos take a 3-1 lead to the Parc des Princes for the second leg of their last-16 tie on Tuesday 6 March and, according to the online sports books, look set to condemn the Paris side to yet another season of European underachievement.
+However, for the punter, this does bode well for an open second leg as PSG need to win by at least two goals in order to go through and so there are some good value bets to be had based on this scenario.
+Arabic players from the GCC area can now enjoy a full Arabic betting platform by 10bet who just secured a sponsorship deal with CR7.

 PSG vs Real Madrid - Champions League trailer: